+- c. point of shoulder more smoothly set against the

+- d. a tighter junction of shoulder blades with the withers

+- e. smoother blending of shoulder blades against the chest wall

+- f. point of elbow more tightly/smoothly set against the chest wall:

+- 1.) at rest

+- 2.) in motion

+- g. deeper into the chest floor

+- \bar{h} . wider into the chest floor

+- i. more moderate strength in the brisket

+- Back

 - a. more well defined in the vertebrae

 - b. more uphill to the withers from the hips

 - c. fuller in the crops

 - d. stronger and straighter in the back, especially in the:

 - 1.) chine

 - 2.) loin

-- e. wider/stronger/straighter in the loin
+- e. wider in the loin

-- f. the hips are wider
+- Rump a. the hips are wider

-- g. the pin bones are:
+- b. the pinbones are:

-- 1.) more well defined

-- wider apart
+- 1.) wider apart

+2.) more properly defined

-- 3.) more properly set slightly lower than the hips
+3.) more properly set lower than the hips

-- h. the rump is:
+- c. the rump is:

+- 1.) wider

-- 1.) more nearly level (from hips to pins)
+- 2.) more nearly level from hips to pins

-- 2.) wider

-- 3.) more nearly level from thurl to thurl
+- 3.) more nearly level from hips to pins

-- 4.) more nearly level with the tailhead, blending more smoothly
+4.) longer from hips to pins

+d. the thurls are:

+1.) wider

+2.

-- the thurls are more correctly set two-thirds of the distance from the hips to the pinbones
+- 2.) more correctly placed 2/3 the distance from the hips to the pinbones

-- j. the tailhead is more smoothly set between the pinbones
+e. the tailhead is more smoothly set between the pinbones

-- k. the vulva is:
+- f. the vulva is:

 - 1.) more normal in size

 - 2.) more normal in shape

-- 6. Legs, Pasterns and Feet
+Legs, Pasterns and Feet

-- a. flatter and stronger in the leg bone
+a. flatter and stronger in the leg bone

-- b. smoother/freer in motion in the forelegs
+b. smoother/freer in motion in the forelegs

+- b.
+Smoother/rieer in motor in the forelegs

-- c. straighter in forelegs
+c. straighter in forelegs

-- d. wider apart in the forelegs
+d. wider apart in the forelegs

-- e. more squarely placed forelegs
+e. more squarely placed forelegs

-- f. neater or cleaner in forelegs in the area of the knees
+f. neater or cleaner in forelegs in the area of the knees

-- g. shows more fullness at point of elbow
+g. shows more fullness at point of elbow

-- h. stronger in the pasterns
+- stronger in the pasterns

-- i. more desirable length of pastern
+more desirable length of pastern

-- j. feet are more directly pointed forward
+feet are more directly pointed forward

-- k. shorter and stronger toe
+shorter and stronger toe

-- 1. more uniform in the depth of the sole from toe to heel
+more uniform in the depth of the sole from toe to heel

-m. more desirable rear leg set:
+- 1. In the diffirm in the depth of the sole from toe to m. more desirable rear leg set:

-- when viewed from side being more perpendicular from hock to pastern - 2.) being more angulated in side profile through the stifle - 3.) being straighter when viewed from the rear - n. more width between the hind legs - o. travels with wider space between hocks

-- p. more width in escutcheon area
+1.) when viewed from side being more perpendicular from hock to pastern

+2.) being more angulated in side profile through - the stifle - 3.) being straighter when viewed from the rear n. more width between the hind legs o. travels with wider space between hocks p. more width in escutcheon area

 - q. more desirable angle in the hocks

-- r. more cleanly molded hocks
+r. more cleanly molded hocks

-7. Dairy Strength
+Dairy Strength

+a.
+A longer bone pattern throughout

-- a. great angularity throughout
+b. great angularity throughout

-- b. more openness
+- - more openness

-- c. stronger yet more refined bone structure

-- d. enough substance with freedom from coarseness

-- e. showing more evident milking ability with due regard for stage of lactation
+- d. stronger yet more refined bone structure e. enough substance with freedom from coarseness f. showing more evident milking ability with due - regard for stage of lactation - g. neck: - 1.) longer/leaner

-- f. neck:

-- 1.) longer/leaner

-- 2.) cleaner-cut throat

-- 3.) cleaner-cut brisket
+- 2.) cleaner-cut throat3.) cleaner-cut brisket

-- g. withers:
+- h. withers:

 - 1.) more wedge-shaped

-- 2.) with dorsal processes more correctly prominent above the shoulder blades
+- with dorsal processes more correctly prominent above the shoulder blades 2.)

-h. rib
+- i. rib:

 - 1.) flatter in the rib

-- 2.) more open in the rib
+2.) more open in the rib

-- 3.) shows great space between the ribs
+3.) shows great space between the ribs

-- 4.) a longer rib
+4.) a longer rib

-- 5.) more correctly angled toward the flank
+5.) more correctly angled toward the flank

-- i. flank:
+- j. flank:

-- 1.) deeper in the flank
+- deeper in the flank

-- 2.) more highly arched
+- 2.)
+3.) more highly arched

-- 3.) more refined
+- more refined

-- 4.) freer of excess tissue
+- freer of excess tissue

-- j. thigh:
+- k. thigh:

-- 1.) cleaner in the thigh
+- cleaner in the thigh

-- 2.) from the rear, more wide apart
+from the rear, more wide apart

-- 3.) more highly arched and out-curving into the escutcheon
+- 3.) more highly arched and out-curving into the

+- escutcheon

-- 4.) from the side, more correctly incurving from pinbone to stifle
+4.) from the side, more correctly incurving from pinbone to stifle

-- k. skin and hair:

-- 1.) thinner skin

-- 2.) more pliable skin

-- 3.) softer more lustrous hair